ivangrana/Data-Structures/README.md

-# image-processing-Pillow
+# Data-Estructure-Python

-Repository dedicated for image processing with PIllow
+Repository dedicated for data structure implementation using Python